Protected

 part

-will be overriden by range
+will be overridden by range

 .